artsy/artsy.github.io/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 While not a rigorous comparison, the experience of one of our particularly memory-constrained applications illustrates this.
 The application's responses took an average of 638 milliseconds when running on Heroku's ["2x" (1 GB) dynos](https://devcenter.heroku.com/articles/dyno-size).
 The same application responded in only 134 milliseconds on OpsWorks-managed _m1.large_ instances (with 7.5 GB).
 That's a ~80% (5x) improvement!

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/new_relic_comparison.png" title="OpsWorks performance superimposed on Heroku performance (chart: New Relic)" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/new_relic_comparison.png" title="OpsWorks performance superimposed on Heroku performance (chart: New Relic)" %}

 ## Troubleshooting